Back to top

 This course is a comprehensive INTRODUCTORY LEVEL overview for the law enforcement officer who has recently the crucial task of conducting supplemental investigations of suspected criminal offenses.
 During this course the student will also be exposed to various injury, death, homicide and sexually sensitive and explicit sexual battery cases.
 Also included in this course will be several post-mortem examination photographs and videotape segments, as well as injury, death and homicide scenes through photos and videotapes from actual closed cases.
 This part of the course will be VERY GRAPHIC AND INTENSE.

 Conducting supplemental investigations of suspected criminal offenses requires the assigned law enforcement investigator to possess a high degree of investigative expertise, skills, and the knowledge necessary to bring the case to a successful conclusion.
 Today, numerous professionals from different disciplines, need to have the tools to conduct professional and thorough investigations.
-These disciplines include, but are not limited to:

 • All law enforcement and support personnel and police laboratory personnel